 Most sections in Shovel Knight feature a boss at the end, with an impressive total for the whole game.
-There aren’t quite as many bosses as Cuphead, but there’s a lot here.
+There aren’t quite as many bosses as Cuphead, but there’s still a good amount.
 You’ll need to make use of varied secondaries and pay attention to platforming to beat each of these bosses.

-Once Shovel Knight is beaten, you unlock New Game Plus.
+Once you beat the main game, you unlock New Game Plus.
 This ramps up the difficulty significantly!
 This mode might have the most appeal for those looking for games like Cuphead with similar difficulty.

-Shovel Knight is a great platformer, it’s one of the best platform games on Steam and other platforms.
-It doesn’t have hand-drawn art, but the number of bosses should spice things up for fans of Cuphead.
+Shovel Knight is a great platformer, and it’s one of the best platform games on Steam and other platforms.
+It doesn’t have hand-drawn art, but the number of bosses and the difficulty level should spice things up for fans of Cuphead.

 6. Enter the Gungeon